libAtoms/workflow/docs/source/overview.parallelisation.rst

   subprocess parallelization itself. [remote jobs not documented here yet]

 .. warning::
     Autoparallelized operations will use cached output files.
-See warning in :doc:`configset`
+See warning in :doc:`overview.configset`

 *****************************************************
 Programming script that use parallelized operations